LuisPastranaLemus/P_20250529_Videogames_analysis/README.md

 - Choose the platforms with the highest total sales and construct a distribution based on each year's data.
 - Look for platforms that used to be popular but are now losing sales.
 - How long does it generally take for new platforms to appear and old ones to disappear?
-- __Determine__ which period you should collect data for.
+- Determine which period you should collect data for.
-- Work only with the data you consider relevant.
-Ignore data from previous years.
-- Which platforms are leading in sales?
-- Which ones are growing and which ones are declining?
 - Choose several potentially profitable platforms.
 - Show the average sales across various platforms?
 - See how user and professional reviews affect sales for a popular platform (your choice).